 The Associate of Applied Science (A.A.S.) and Certificate of Applied Science (C.A.S.) programs are designed to prepare an individual for employment in a specific career or career pathway.
 In some instances, particularly in Health Professions, the degree or certificate is a prerequisite for taking a licensing examination.
 The A.A.S. degree is not typically considered a transfer degree, although opportunities do exist at the University of Montana and some other baccalaureate degree-granting institutions for continuing in programs such as the University's Bachelor of Applied Science degree program.

 The College's Surgical Technology and Respiratory Care programs are reviewed by their respective Joint Review Committees and accredited by the Commission on Accreditation of Allied Health Education Programs.
-The Food Service Management program is accredited by the American Culinary Federation Educational Institute Accrediting Commission, the Paralegal Studies program is approved by the American Bar Association, and the Nursing programs are approved by the Montana Board of Nursing and Accredited by Accreditation Commission for Education in Nursing (ACEN).
+The Food Service Management program is accredited by the American Culinary Federation Educational Institute Accrediting Commission, the Paralegal Studies program is approved by the American Bar Association, and the Nursing programs are approved by the Montana Board of Nursing and accredited by Accreditation Commission for Education in Nursing (ACEN).
 The Pharmacy Technology Program is accredited by American Society of Health System Pharmacists/Accreditation Council for Pharmacy Education (ASHP/ACPE).

-Associate of Arts Degree Program
+Associate of Arts and Associate of Science Degree Programs

 Credit Applicable Toward Associate of Arts and Baccalaureate Degrees

-Students may count up to 15 technical course credits towards the A.A. and baccalaureate degrees (except the B.A.S.; see the B.A.S. section of the catalog for more information).
+Students may count up to 15 technical course credits towards the A.A., A.S., and baccalaureate degrees (except the B.A.S.; see the B.A.S. section of the catalog for more information).
 UP to 20 technical course credits may count if the student has previously earned an A.A.S. degree.
 Refer to the section on Technical Courses and Credit Maximums in this catalog for additional information.
 Students should visit with their advisor for more information.